 Paraplegia is almost always the result of damage to the brain, spinal cord, or both.
 In most cases, spinal cord injuries to the thoracic, lumbar, or sacral spinal cord are to blame.
 When these injuries occur, signals cannot travel to and from the lower regions of the body, and the body is prevented from sending signals back up the spinal cord to the brain.
-Thus paraplegics not only struggle with movement below the waist; they also experience extensive loss of sensation.
-This sensation loss varies from a feeling of tingling or reduced feeling in the waist and legs, to a complete inability to feel anything below the waist.

 Some injuries produce temporary paralysis in one or both legs.
 Even a broken leg can look like paraplegia in the right circumstances, as can the aftermath of a seizure, allergic reaction, and some surgical compilations.
 Consequently, doctors should not be quick to diagnose paraplegia immediately after an injury.
 Instead, it can take anywhere from a few hours to several days to diagnose this condition.
 Your doctor will need to look at your brain and/or spinal cord to see if there are damaged nerves or tissue that impede the ability of signals to travel to and from the legs.
 Those tests might include:

 While paraplegia is typically characterized by the paralysis of the legs, there are different types of paraplegia where the symptoms can vary in severity.
 Some of types of paraplegia include:

 There may be occasions where paraplegia does not fully affect both legs.
 For example, one leg may be fully paralyzed, while the other has limited or even normal function.
 This is sometimes known as “incomplete paraplegia,” and can be the result of many different conditions.